davetron5000/angular-rails-book/app_overview.md

 3. Walk briskly through a test-driven implementation of viewing a recipe.
 4. Run through the implementation of creating, editing, and deleting recipes.

+A basic “CRUD” app isn't going to be the best demonstration of Angular's power, but it's easy to understand, especially for Rails developers, and will allow us to just focus on getting things set up.

 Again, since this isn't a Rails or Angular tutorial, we're going to accelerate as we go.
 The most difficult and tedious part of using a new technology is setup, so let's do that first.